geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 By the time you get to the Mod 4 labs, External Access should be ready so that you can collaborate with the student whose domain you set up in this task.
 Conversely, you should also be able to collaborate with the student who entered your domain in his or her External Access setup.

-1. On LON-DC1, minimize your Windows PowerShell window and return to Internet Explorer.
+1. On LON-DC1, minimize your Windows PowerShell window and return to your Edge browser.
 You should still be logged into the Microsoft 365 admin center as the MOD Administrator from the earlier task in which you updated Adatum's organizational profile. <br/>

-	If you closed the Microsoft 365 admin center, then perform the same steps as before to open it and sign in as **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
+	If you closed the Microsoft 365 admin center, then perform the same steps as before to open it and sign in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) with the tenant admin password provided by your lab hosting provider.
 2. If necessary, in the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show All** to display all the navigation menu options.
 3. In the left-hand navigation pane, in the **Admin Centers** group, select **Teams**.
 4. If a **Welcome to the Teams admin center** window appears, select **Skip tour**.